SoftwareAG/c8y-docs/content/users-guide/administration-bundle/configuring-single-sign-on.md

 ### Configuration settings

 To enable the SSO feature, the administrator must configure a connection with the authorization server.
-This is done in the Administration application.
+This is done in the Administration web app.

 #### Configuration access